 It is wise to purchase a drug plan when you initially sign up for Medicare.
 If you enroll late for Part D coverage, a penalty will be added to your Part D monthly premium.
 If you go without Part D or a creditable prescription drug plan for a period of 63 days or more after your initial enrollment period is over, you can be charged a late fee penalty when you do then add a Medicare drug plan.
 The penalty will continue for as long as you have a drug plan.

-Many new enrollees chose not to include drug coverage because they take few or no medications.
+Many new enrollees choose not to include drug coverage because they take few or no medications.
 However, if a condition develops rapidly outside of the enrollment window, the enrollee could find himself quickly amassing out-of-pocket bills.
 Industry experts agree it is best to have basic drug coverage at minimum.

 Medicare Part D can be a critical part of coverage if you have Original Medicare.
 Make sure you compare Part D costs to Medicare Advantage options when you quality for Medicare and during each open enrollment.